augustoroman/sandwich/README.md

 While it's true that you can't get the same compile-time checking that you do with direct-call-based middleware, sandwich works really hard to ensure that you don't get surprises while running your server.

-At the time each middleware function is added to the stack, the library ensure that it's dependencies have been explicitly provided.
+At the time each middleware function is added to the stack, the library ensures that it's dependencies have been explicitly provided.
 One of the *features* of sandwich is that you can't arbitrary inject values -- they need to have an explicit provisioning source.

 **Q: Doesn't the http.Request.Context in go 1.7 solve this?**